jakobsche/polynomial/README.md

 This is an example, how a shared library, being written, compiled and linked with unknown tools but fullfilling the rules for shared libraries of the given system, can be used.
 The folder deploy contains everything, that is necessary to use the library polynomial and a usage example.
 I started with how to use it with Free Pascal Compiler.
 If somebody knows, how to use the library in other tools and languages, guids and examples are welcome.

+## Exported functions

+The use of a shared library is to use the exported functions with the advantage, that they are shared.
+That means, they have to be stored in a system only one time and can be used by many applications at runtime.
+To see, whether a library is usefully, you have to find out, what functions it exports and whether you need them.
+Therefore, a reference guide about the exported functions of the library polynomial follows

+### CreatePolynomial

+returns a handle to a newly created polynomial.
+This is the first parameter of every following function to identify the polynomial it works on.

+### DestroyPolynomial

+frees the memory of the given polynomial.
+It has to be called for polynomials being created with the function CreatePolynomial only.
+After that the handle being initialized with CreatePolynomial is invalid.

+### GetDegree

+returns the degree of the polynomial.

+### SetDegree

+sets the degree of the polynomial.

+### GetCoefficient

+returns the coefficient at the given position of the polynomial.

+### SetCoefficient

+sets the coefficient at the given position of the polynomial.

+### GetPolynomialValue

+returns the value of the given polynomial for the given argument.

+### GetDerivation

+returns a polynomial that is the n-th derivation of the given polynomial.

+### GetTangent

+returns a polynomial describing the tangent of the given polynomial at the given position.

+### GetSecant

+returns a polynomial describing the recant of the given polynomial through 2 points.

 ## Shared library usage

 The library and examples are in system related subdirectories.
 The file name of the shared library is *polynomial.* Example: For macOS (subdirectory deploy/i386-darwin) it is libpolynomial.dylib.